Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

-Williams-Sonoma stock price
+Williams-Sonoma price performance over time

 Is Williams-Sonoma under- or over-valued?